 PTGER4 (Prostaglandin E Receptor 4) is a Protein Coding gene.
 Diseases associated with PTGER4 include Malignant Epithelial Mesothelioma and Epididymis Cancer.
-Among its related pathways are Peptide ligand-binding receptors and Eicosanoid ligand-binding receptors.
+Among its related pathways are Peptide ligand-binding receptors and Pathways in cancer.
 GO annotations related to this gene include G-protein coupled receptor activity and prostaglandin E receptor activity.
-An important paralog of this gene is TBXA2R.
+An important paralog of this gene is PTGIR.

 UniProtKB/Swiss-Prot for PTGER4 Gene

 Receptor for prostaglandin E2 (PGE2).
 The activity of this receptor is mediated by G(s) proteins that stimulate adenylate cyclase.
 Has a relaxing effect on smooth muscle.
 May play an important role in regulating renal hemodynamics, intestinal epithelial transport, adrenal aldosterone secretion, and uterine function.